KenDickey/Cuis-Smalltalk-Solitaire/README.md

 Solitaire:  Klondike & FreeCell Solitaire Games

-Tested with Cuis 1686
+Tested with Cuis 4.2 revision 1766

-To load the package
+You can load this package via FileList selection or do the following in a Workspace, both available vie the World>Open menu

     | slash |
     slash := FileDirectory slash.
      CodePackageFile installPackageStream:
         (FileStream concreteStream readOnlyFileNamed:
             '..', slash, 'Cuis-Solitaire', slash, 'Morphic-Games-Solitaire.pck.st'
-        )
+        ).

 Then execute

     Klondike newGame.
     FreeCell newGame.

-Or use the World Menu to invoke:  New Morph > Games-Solitaire
+Or use the World Menu to invoke:  New Morph > Games-Solitaire > FreeCell